Editors’ picks: The 38 best products we tried and loved in February | CNN Underscored

 As you can see, I have used this product up to the last drop.
 Yes, it’s safe to say I am a Topicals Slather convert.
 I love the cocktail of AHA exfoliants with potent retinol that also moisturizes my skin.
 The word serum can be misleading if you tend to have drier skin because I don’t feel like I need another layer of moisture after using this product.
 It worked particularly well on my back, smoothing out and treating the congestion and small breakouts I was experiencing.
 This product is a definite rebuy for me. — Natasha Hatendi, photo editor

 Parade's bralettes have long been a favorite, but now the brand is finally entering the underwire bra space — and they've nailed it, which is surprising to no one.
-The bras come in six styles and sizes 32A-46G, and they're made to be supportive yet comfortable.
+The bras come in six styles and sizes 32A to 46G, and they're made to be supportive yet comfortable.
 And of course, very cute in Parade's array of fun colors, alongside neutral black.
-The unlined Dream Plunge style that I tried is so soft, it almost feels like wearing nothing at all. — Chelsea Stone, senior editor
+The unlined Dream Plunge style that I tried is so soft it almost feels like wearing nothing at all. — Chelsea Stone, senior editor

 I’m a fitness enthusiast and personal trainer with an at-home practice, so space-saving is key.
 These adjustable Bowflex dumbbells from 5 to 52.5 pounds make alternating between different weights completely seamless with the turn of a dial, and their built-in compact storage and floor protector adds a level of security and tidiness that one-off dumbbells don’t offer.
 They’re shaped ergonomically, which makes it easier on the grip to handle everything from higher reps to higher weight. — Marissa Miller, Underscored contributor

 For the last few years, I’ve been working with one of those cheap metal dog crates that are noisy, hard to transport and just downright unsafe — does anyone else feel like they’re going to chop a finger off every time they set it up or is it just me?
 Obviously an upgrade was needed and I’m so glad I went with Diggs.
-This 5-star rated, viral crate comes in four sizes and aesthetic colors, and is made from rust-free materials, completely collapsible, comes with a carrying handle and wheels, and a garage-style door that prevents injuries and is something I specifically noticed made my pup feel more comfortable.
-It’s pretty much the opposite of my old crate and I think every pet parent needs one! — Stephanie Griffin, social lead
+This 5-star-rated viral crate comes in four sizes and aesthetic colors, it's made from rust-free materials, it's completely collapsible, it comes with a carrying handle and wheels and it boasts a garage-style door that prevents injuries and is something I specifically noticed made my pup feel more comfortable.
+It’s pretty much the opposite of my old crate, and I think every pet parent needs one! — Stephanie Griffin, social lead

 I wore this earthy-colored workout set to several Pilates classes this month and I not only received so many compliments, but I was super impressed with how well the material stayed in place, despite lots of movement and sweat!
 Speaking of, the gorgeous, ribbed fabric is made with four-way stretch and moisture-wicking technology, making it so I never felt too hot or uncomfortable.
 The top also comes with a built-in bra — the girls that get it get it. — Stephanie Griffin, social lead

 When it comes to naps, Teddy is very particular about where he sleeps, and pet beds aren’t a one-size-fits-all if you ask him!
 That being said, we’ve had the Newton pet bed in our possession for several months and he prefers it over the several we already have (he’s spoiled, I know!).
-It’s made with orthopedic foam so it’s extra comfy, spacious, doesn’t trap heat, and best of all, it’s machine-washable, so after lots of use, it still looks good as new! — Stephanie Griffin, social lead
+It’s extra comfy, spacious, doesn’t trap heat and, best of all, it’s machine-washable, so after lots of use, it still looks good as new! — Stephanie Griffin, social lead

 Finding just the right work bag for you can leave you feeling just like Goldilocks.
 For me personally, I needed a bag that was big but not too big.
 I needed straps that weren't too short but not too long either.
 I needed a bag that wasn't just plain black and boring but had some pizzazz and specialness to it.
 (I figure that if I'm going into the office I might as well make it fun.)
 I was lost in the internet world of totes and crossbodies when I finally found this perfect tote.
 Made of supple textured leather and featuring two straps, a snap closure and plenty of room for my laptop and essentials but not the entire kitchen sink too, it's been a dream to carry these past few weeks.
 It feels elevated and a little fancy without screaming that you spent too much, and I just love the bright color coral too. — Rachel Lubitz, senior lifestyle editor